flowdock/api-docs/docs/scim.md

 # SCIM provisioning API

-The Single Sign-On for Flowdock Enterprise offers partial support for provisioning using [System for Cross-Domain Identity Management (SCIM)](http://www.simplecloud.info/).
+The Single Sign-On for CA Flowdock Enterprise offers partial support for provisioning using [System for Cross-Domain Identity Management (SCIM)](http://www.simplecloud.info/).

-To use the SCIM API, you need to be a Flowdock Enterprise customer and have Single Sign-On configured for your organization.
-Contact [support@flowdock.com](mailto:support@flowdock.com) if you have not done this yet or are interested about Flowdock Enterprise.
+To use the SCIM API, you need to be a CA Flowdock Enterprise customer and have Single Sign-On configured for your organization.
+Contact [support@flowdock.com](mailto:support@flowdock.com) if you have not done this yet or are interested about CA Flowdock Enterprise.

 ## Basics